LimpidTech/prefer.js/README.md

 - /home/username/settings.json
 - /etc/settings.json

-Ordering matters, so having the same file in `./settings.json` and in `/etc/settings.json` is still reliable.
+Ordering matters, so having a file in `./settings.json` as well as another in `/etc/settings.json` is still reliable.
 The configuration in `./settings.json` will be used first.